KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-structural-tree.md

 Not the Field.
 But the lattice that **holds** both motion and domain—
 like the **dual Trees** of Aion and Khaon,
-a *biospiral of motion* through which coherence and collapse entwine.
+a *biospiral of motion* through which coherence and collapse spiral in counterphase.

 ---